kennethlynne/generator-angular-xl/README.md

 grunt build:prototype same as dev profile, only stubbing out the API witch in turn makes this app a prototype :)

 Deploy
-grunt deploy    takes whatever lies in the `/dist` folder and pushes it to the `gh-pages` branch, making whatever build you run before available to the world to see at `<your-username>.github.io/<your-repository>/`
+grunt deploy    takes whatever lies in the `/dist` folder and pushes it to the `gh-states` branch, making whatever build you run before available to the world to see at `<your-username>.github.io/<your-repository>/`

 ```